-To the knowledge of the directors and senior officers of the Company, as of the Record Date, no person or company beneficially owns, directly or indirectly or exercises control or direction over, shares carrying more than 10% of the voting rights attached to all outstanding shares of the Company except for Graeme Lempriere (CEO and Chairman of the Board of Directors of the Company) holding directly or indirectly an aggregate of 7,650,000 common shares, as to 320,000 shares held directly; 4,830,000 shares held by Marvelle Capital Corporation and 2,500,000 shares held by Marvelle Corporate Development Ltd. (both companies controlled by Graeme Lempriere), representing in aggregate 11.78% of the Company's issued and outstanding common shares.
+To the knowledge of the directors and senior officers of the Company, as of the Record Date, no person or company beneficially owns, directly or indirectly or exercises control or direction over, shares carrying more than 10% of the voting rights attached to all outstanding shares of the Company except for:

+- Graeme Lempriere (CEO and Chairman of the Board of Directors of the Company) holding directly or indirectly an aggregate of 7,650,000 common shares, representing 10% of the Company's issued and outstanding common shares.
+Of these shares, 320,000 shares are held directly; 4,830,000 shares are held by Marvelle Capital Corporation and 2,500,000 shares are held by Marvelle Corporate Development Ltd. (both companies controlled by Graeme Lempriere). - Jason Schultz holding directly or indirectly an aggregate of 8,454,394 common shares, representing 11.05% of the Company's issued and outstanding common shares.
+Of these shares, 2,874,394 shares are held directly and 5,580,000 shares are held by JDS Farms Ltd. (a company controlled by Jason Schultz).